-- The CEO shall approve / reject the request raised by the Compliance Officer through the Portal or convey the approval / disapproval by returning to the Compliance Officer, a duly signed duplicate copy of his/her request form. - As regards the CEO, he/she shall obtain prior written approval of the Executive Committee of the Board by submitting a request in duplicate in the format given in the enclosed Annexure B. - The Compliance Officer shall convey the approval / disapproval by the Executive Committee by returning to the CEO, a duplicate of his/her request form duly signed by the Compliance Officer, mentioning the date of approval / disapproval by the Executive Committee. - On receipt of the approval, the order must be executed within seven working days from the date of approval.
-If the order is not executed within the above period of seven working days, the Access Person must seek prior approval for the transaction again. - If the Access Person does not intend to utilize the approval already given, he/she should in writing, immediately inform the Compliance Officer of his/her decision not to utilize the given approval. - Approvals granted herein shall be valid for seven working days from the date of approval but may be withdrawn earlier by the Compliance Officer, if the circumstances so warrant. - iii.
-Restricted List - To prevent trading in the Securities of a client of Acuité based on inside information, Acuité shall put such companies on the Restricted List which will be systematically updated on the Portal and also maintained by the Compliance Officer. - When a company is on the Restricted List relevant to a business group, trading in Securities of that company by an Access Person of that business group shall be disallowed. - iv.
-Other Restrictions - An investment has to be held for a minimum period of 30 working days (after purchase before selling) by an Access Person in order to be considered as being held for investment purposes.
-In the case of IPOs, the holding period shall commence from the date of allotment of the Securities. - In personal emergencies, the holding period may be waived by the Compliance Officer in consultation with the Head of Department after receiving the request from the Access Person. - Analyst involved in the rating process shall not have ownership of the securities of the company they rate.
+- iii.
+The Compliance Officer shall approve / reject the request raised by the Access Person through STAMP.
+However, in case of prior approval sought in writing through submission of Annexure B, the Compliance Officer shall convey the approval / disapproval, by returning to the Access Person, a duly signed duplicate copy of his/her request form. - iv.
+As regards the Compliance Officer, he/she shall obtain prior approval of the CEO by raising a request through STAMP or in exceptional situations by submitting a written request in duplicate in the format given in the enclosed Annexure B. - v.
+The CEO shall approve / reject the request raised by the Compliance Officer through STAMP or convey the approval / disapproval by returning to the Compliance Officer, a duly signed duplicate copy of his/her request form. - vi.
+As regards the CEO, he/she shall obtain prior written approval of the Chairman of the Board of Directors by submitting a request in duplicate in the format given in the enclosed Annexure B. This approval may be obtained through circulation of the request over e-mail. - vii.
+The Compliance Officer shall convey the approval / disapproval by the Chairman of the Board of Directors by returning to the CEO, a duplicate of his/her request form duly signed by the Compliance Officer, mentioning the date of approval / disapproval. - viii.
+On receipt of the approval, the order must be executed within seven working days from the date of approval.
+If the order is not executed within the above period of seven working days, the Access Person must seek prior approval for the transaction again. - ix.
+If the Access Person does not intend to utilize the approval already given, he/she should immediately inform the Compliance Officer of his/her decision to not utilize the given approval by updating the status as "Approval Not Utilised" on STAMP. - x.
+Approvals granted herein shall be valid for seven working days from the date of approval but may be withdrawn earlier by the Compliance Officer, if the circumstances so warrant.